Dear Finance Minister,

 Of course, Mr Minister, I have nothing against tax collection.
 However, what infuriates me is that all the tax that is collected is never spent fruitfully.

 Yes, I know you do launch grandiose schemes in the name of a few dead people.
 However, though these schemes may really sound top-notch, their implementation is as fictional as Harry Potter.
+In fact, these schemes are just like a Jimmy Shergill movie.
+You know it's a big flop the minute it's announced.

 Pray tell me sir, what happens of the education cess?
 Billions of rupees are collected under this tax.
 But they are never spent.
 Most government run schools only exist on paper.
-Others are just existing for the teachers to siphon of enough money so as to be able to send their children to
+Others are just existing for the teachers to siphon of enough money so as to be able to send their children to real schools.
+By a one in a million chance if a child wants to learn in a school which exists, either the teacher is not there or he is sleeping soundly after devouring the free lunch which was actually meant for the students.

 Now don't get me wrong.
 Of course you hear and read about one lone guy trying to teach a bunch of students the English alphabet.
 However, these people are few and far between.